 Let them out for an hour each day – weather permitting

 It is always important to be alert when you leave your dog home alone.
 However, it’s even more crucial in these times of anxiety and fear amongst pet owners.
-To ensure their safety and well-being, follow these simple tips: 1) If you notice any changes in behaviour or health – whether it’s an increase in aggression or separation anxiety – take your dog to the veterinarian ASAP!
+To ensure their safety and well-being, follow these simple tips: 1) If you notice any changes in behavior or health – whether it’s an increase in aggression or separation anxiety – take your dog to the veterinarian ASAP!
 Err on the side of caution, as anything can signal a health issue.
 2) When you’re leaving them home alone for an hour each day, make sure they have access to fresh water and their food bowl at all times; also provide them with a comfortable place to sleep (ideally outdoors).
 Be consistent with timing so that they know what’s expected of them.
 3) Finally, don’t forget about daily walks outside!
 This will give both dogs and homeowners plenty of exercise while keeping everyone happy!

 Bathe your dog regularly – at least once a week

-Separate your dog’s meals into small, easily-digestible pieces
+Separate your dog’s meals into small, easily digestible pieces

-Feeding your dog in small, easily-digestible pieces is a great way to make sure he gets the nutrients and energy he needs while you’re away.Make sure to keep up with his vaccinations and checkups too – these are important steps in maintaining his health while you’re gone.
+Feeding your dog in small, easily digestible pieces is a great way to make sure he gets the nutrients and energy he needs while you’re away.
+Make sure to keep up with his vaccinations and checkups too – these are important steps in maintaining his health while you’re gone.
 In addition, don’t leave him unattended – dogs can become stressed out when they’re left alone.
 And lastly, don’t give him any treats while you’re away; this will only spoil his appetite and make things worse when you get back home.

 Make sure they have enough exercise